tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.batch_matrix_determinant(input, name=None)` {#batch_matrix_determinant}

-Calculates the determinants for a batch of square matrices.
+Computes the determinants for a batch of square matrices.

 The input is a tensor of shape `[..., M, M]` whose inner-most 2 dimensions form square matrices.
 The output is a tensor containing the determinants